-But the gate is just one of many fascinating sights that surrounds this square.
-You also see a variety of half-timbered homes, plus the city walls and the city’s castle looming over the plaza.
-Tiergärtnertorplatz is also where you’ll discover Albrecht Dürer’s House, where the renowned Renaissance artist once lived, now serving as a museum of his life’s work.
+But the gate is just one of many fascinating sights that surround this square.
+You’ll see a variety of half-timbered homes, plus the city walls and the castle looming over the plaza.
+This is also where you’ll discover Albrecht Dürer’s House, where the renowned Renaissance artist once lived, now serving as a museum of his life’s work.

 Imperial Castle of Nuremberg